pkp/pkp-docs/contributing/en/introduction.md

 Most of PKP’s documentation is on the [PKP website](https://pkp.sfu.ca).
 It consists of the following:

+### Documents or Guides

-- **Documents or Guides** // Instructions on how to use, administer, or develop PKP software.
+Instructions on how to use, administer, or develop PKP software.
 Hosted in the [PKP Documentation Hub](https://docs.pkp.sfu.ca) and composed with markdown.
 For example, see [Learning OJS 3](https://docs.pkp.sfu.ca/learning-ojs/).

+### README Files

-- **README Files** // A file included with each release of PKP software and, ideally, with each plugin.
-Located in the root folder of their specific software/plugin repository in Github, they contain information about the software version, installation, and basic functions, settings/configuration, and usage.
+A file included with each release of PKP software and, ideally, with each plugin.
+Located in the root folder of their specific software/plugin repository in GitHub, they contain information about the software version, installation, and basic functions, settings/configuration, and usage.
 For example, see the [OJS Keyword Cloud Block Plugin README file](https://github.com/ali-sokhandan/ojs3-keywordcloud-plugin/blob/master/readme.md)

+### Videos

-- **Videos** // Video tutorials on how to use PKP software or take part in scholarly journal publishing.
+Video tutorials on how to use PKP software or take part in scholarly journal publishing.
 These videos include courses in the [PKP School](https://pkpschool.sfu.ca/).
 For example, see "[Setting up a Journal in OJS 3](http://pkpschool.sfu.ca/courses/setting-up-a-journal-in-ojs-3/)"

+### In-app Help

-- **In-app Help** // Basic information about a particular part or feature of a PKP software application that users can access from within the application itself, by clicking "Help".
+Basic information about a particular part or feature of a PKP software application that users can access from within the application itself, by clicking "Help".

+### Web pages

-- **Web pages** // The PKP website has information about PKP platforms or the organization that does not consist of usage instructions but is still instructive/supportive.
+The PKP website has information about PKP platforms or the organization that does not consist of usage instructions but is still instructive/supportive.
 PKP Staff maintains these pages.
 For example, see [Editorial Resources](https://pkp.sfu.ca/editorial-resources/)